-Researchers at NREL have developed a perovskite photovoltaic device that reversibly switches between a transparent and tinted state.
-In its first state the device is transparent and converts only non-visible spectrum light to current.
-When the device is sufficiently heated (i.e. in direct sunlight) its crystalline phase changes and it absorbs the visible portion of the solar spectrum, effectively becoming tinted.
-This invention is a significant step towards the economical production of solar windows that dynamically modulate absorption and transmission properties while converting sunlight into usable electricity.
+Researchers at NREL have developed a thermochromic perovskite (e.g. CsPbI2Br) photovoltaic device that reversibly switches between a transparent and tinted state by a solid phase change.
+In its first state the device is transparent and converts only non-visible-spectrum light to electricity.
+When the device is sufficiently heated from sunlight, a phase change occurs and it absorbs the visible portion of the solar spectrum, thereby becoming tinted.
+This invention is a significant step toward the economical production of solar windows that dynamically modulate absorption and transmission properties while always converting incident sunlight into usable electricity.

-For more information on Energy-Harvesting Chromogenic Devices, please contact Bill Hadley at Bill.Hadley@nrel.gov.
+For more information on Energy-Harvesting Chromogenic Devices, please visit the Chromic Technologies for Photovoltaic Applications Portfolio Summary or contact Bill Hadley at Bill.Hadley@nrel.gov

 Applications and Industries